Megan Williams (author)

 Megan Asha Williams (born June 30, 1984) is a Canadian born writer.
-Williams published her first book, Our Interrupted Fairy Tale in February 2014, a non-fiction love story about her and her late boyfriend, Chad Warren (February 11, 1975 - November 28, 2009) who died from an incurable blood cancer, multiple myeloma.
+Williams published her first book, Our Interrupted Fairy Tale in February 2014, a non-fiction book based on the diaries of her boyfriend, Chad Warren (February 11, 1975 - November 28, 2009) who died from an incurable blood cancer, multiple myeloma.

-Williams published two children's books (Don’t Call the Office, 2016, I Don’t Want To, 2018) with her step-daughter, Madison Reaveley.
+Williams published two children's books (Don’t Call the Office, 2016, I Don’t Want To, 2018) with her stepdaughter, Madison Reaveley.

 In January 2017, Williams started The Self Publishing Agency Inc. (TSPA), based in Vancouver, Canada.

 Williams and TSPA has published award-winning books for TV and media personalities such as Michael Johnson (The Bachelorette ABC) Making the Love You Want, 2020, Kendall Long (The Bachelor, ABC), Just Curious: A notebook for questions, 2021 Kelley Wolf (The Real World New Orleans), FLOW: Finding Love Over Worry, 2022, Katie Bieksa, Newport Jane, 2017 CEDAR, 2022.

 Williams married Brad Watt in 2016.
 They have two daughters.